Multidimensional constructs and moderated linear and nonlinear factor analysis: Introduction

 A foundational component of nearly all scale development processes is investigating measurement invariance across subpopulations.
 Invariance of scale properties is sometimes referred to as fairness in an educational setting, as defined by the Standards (AERA, APA, NCME, 2024, p.
 50) or to provide validity evidence for the consistency in interpretation of scores across groups of like respondents.
-Many veins of research have developed to help empirically assess the degree of validity evidence in support (or against) the conclusion that scores are comparable across groups \citep{Van_Erp2018, van-de-Vijver2019-ar}.
+Many lines of research have developed to empirically assess the validity evidence supporting (or against) the conclusion that scores are comparable across groups \citep{Van_Erp2018, van-de-Vijver2019-ar}.

 One way validity evidence can be provided is by evaluating the equivalence of sets of parameters in a confirmatory factor model across two or more groups (e.g., is the entire factor loading matrix equal for males and females?
 Or, are all item residual variances equal over time?).
 Researchers have provided some excellent guidance and recommendations for scale developers to use, building on this perspective \citep{Vandenberg2000-vo}.
-However, these methods can be clunky when trying to identify partial invariance, which is the likely scenario where only a subset of parameters vary meaningfully across groups.
+However, these methods can be clunky when trying to identify partial invariance, which is the likely scenario in which only a subset of parameters vary meaningfully across groups.

-The degree of the non-invariance of subsets of parameters can be of substantive interest depending on the pattern of how parameters vary.
+The degree of the non-invariance within subsets of parameters can be of substantive interest depending on the pattern of how parameters vary.
 For example, in the study of psychopathology, indicators of internalizing tend to cluster into a few types of behaviors which are treated as factors to study different indicators of psychopathology for different types of people.
 The pattern of how indicators of psychopathology vary across groups (e.g., sex and age) has a meaningful interpretation for the development of targeted interventions.
-A limitation of the traditional factor analytic approach is the difficulty in identifying these patterns due to the invariance being studied from set of parameters perspective.
+A limitation of the traditional factor analytic approach is the difficulty in identifying these patterns due to the invariance being studied from a set of parameters perspective.